rhinogram/rhinostyle/README.md

 ## Development Workflow

-Rhinostyle dist/build assets are version controlled already, but if you'd like to rebuild at anytime and start a server, you can run `yarn run dev`
+Rhinostyle dist/build assets are version controlled already, but if you'd like to rebuild at anytime and start a server, you can run `yarn start`

 Individual gulp tasks can be found in [gulpfile.babel.js](gulpfile.babel.js), but some of the more common ones you will run are: